Outpatient Drug Rehab

 Partial Hospitalization Program (PHP)

 Another form of outpatient drug addiction treatment is the Partial Hospitalization Program (PHP).
-Partial hospitalization programs are sometimes referred to as “day treatment” as they require a lengthier daily commitment than an intensive outpatient program.
+Partial hospitalization programs are sometimes called “day treatment” as they require a lengthier daily commitment than an intensive outpatient program.

 In many cases, partial hospitalization programs do offer medical detox services at the start of their program.
-Similar to inpatient rehab, PHPs offer medical care alongside behavioral therapy and treatment.
+Like inpatient rehab, PHPs offer medical care alongside behavioral therapy and treatment.

 However, unlike residential or inpatient addiction care, a partial hospitalization rehab facility is designed to allow the patient to return home at the end of the day.